Updated: March 2019

-Summer is almost halfway over and it feels like I blinked.
-As you may know, I also have a full time job outside of blogging, so I’m stuck inside most of the day.
+As you may know, I have a full time job outside of blogging, so I’m stuck inside most of the day.
 This being said, my skin misses out on a lot of sunlight.
 In high school, I can remember heading to American Tan Stand EVERY SINGLE DAY after school or softball practice and fake baking.
 I cannot believe I let myself do that.
-Now, I lather on SPF 100 (not kidding, my mom buys us this), or relax in the shade most of the time if I am outside.
+Now, I lather on SPF 70+ (not kidding, my mom buys this), or relax in the shade most of the time if I am outside.
 But, I personally still enjoy having a little color on me that looks natural, and that’s where I have fun with self tanners.

 The self tanners and suggestions I’ve rounded up today work on all skin types and tones.
 They are a variety of price points, but I would say you need to watch price point based on your complexion and the way your skin reacts to sunlight.
 I’ll dive into this more on the separate self tanners below.